Stoma Appliance Scheme – COVID-19 – Update

-Consultation to understand ostomates views on services and supply
+Outcomes of consultation to understand ostomates’ views on services and supply

-The Department sought feedback from ostomates and other stakeholders on access to products under the Stoma Appliance Scheme.
-The feedback provided will support potential improvements to ensure ostomates continue to have access to the products and support services they need to manage their stoma.
+In late 2019, the Department sought feedback from ostomates and other stakeholders on access to products under the Stoma Appliance Scheme (the Scheme).
+The feedback provided will inform potential improvements to ensure ostomates continue to have access to the products and support services they need to manage their stoma.

 The Department received over 2,000 responses to the consultation.
 The Department has now collated, reviewed and analysed the feedback which is now provided in the Stoma Appliance Scheme Consultation Outcomes document and is considering next steps.